Bipolar Disorder

 A note on Cyclothymic Disorder

-Cyclothymic Disorder is very similar to bipolar disorder; however, individuals with Cyclothymic Disorder experience emotional highs and lows in a less extreme.
+Cyclothymic Disorder is very similar to bipolar disorder; however, individuals with Cyclothymic Disorder experience emotional highs and lows to lesser extremes than those with Bipolar Disorder.
 Because of Cyclothymic Disorder’s symptomatic similarities, it is commonly classified as a type of bipolar disorder.

 There are several methods for treating bipolar disorder.
 Varying methods are used to account for individual differences, preferences, and severity of symptoms.